PDAF/PDAF/README.md

 include file `cmake.h` for TSMP2-PDAF
    2. `src/`: debug output of the observation ensemble for EnKF/LEnKF
 2. `interface/` the interface routines for TSMP-PDAF
+3. `.github/`: GitHub workflow files
+   1. `docs.yml`: Deploying the user documentation.
+4. `docs/`: Documentation sources.

-**Explanation of the term "pre-patched"**: For TSMP1-PDAF, the source code of PDAF is changed during the build-process.
-F.e.
-PDAF source code files may be replaced by corresponding files from the TSMP1-repository.
+**Explanation of the term "pre-patched"**: For TSMP1-PDAF, the source code of PDAF has been changed during the build-process.
+Example: PDAF source code files could be replaced by corresponding files from the TSMP1-repository.
 The process of changing the source code of PDAF is called "patching".
 For TSMP2-PDAF, there is no "patching" of PDAF.
 Instead, TSMP2-PDAF clones the source code of this fork of